mcmah309/dioxus-use-js/dioxus-use-js/README.md

 | `any`, `unknown`, no type, invalid type      | `impl serde::Serialize` | `serde_json::Value`|
 | `JsValue<T>`             | `&JsValue`       | `JsValue`         |

-Where `T` is a value in the current column recursively.

 ---

 ## `JsValue`